testit-tms/api-client-golang/docs/WorkItemChangeModel.md

 ### NewWorkItemChangeModel

-`func NewWorkItemChangeModel(id string, workItemId string, oldVersionId string, newVersionId string, createdById string, ) *WorkItemChangeModel`
+`func NewWorkItemChangeModel(id string, workItemId string, oldVersionId string, newVersionId string, workItemChangedFields WorkItemChangeModelWorkItemChangedFields, createdById string, ) *WorkItemChangeModel`

 NewWorkItemChangeModel instantiates a new WorkItemChangeModel object This constructor will assign default values to properties that have it defined,